-- 1.6.6.1 Storm petrel is listed on Annex I of the EU Birds Directive, and the species is currently amber-listed on the UK Birds of Conservation Concern list (Eaton et al., 2015). - 1.6.6.2 Storm-petrels breed at a few colonies around the UK, primarily on Shetland, Orkney, the Western Isles and the west coast of Scotland, as well as on islands off the Welsh coast, Isles of Scilly and the Channel Islands.
+- 1.6.7.1 Storm petrel is listed on Annex I of the EU Birds Directive, and the species is currently amber-listed on the UK Birds of Conservation Concern (Eaton et al., 2015). - 1.6.7.2 Storm-petrels breed at a small number colonies around the UK, primarily on Shetland, Orkney, the Western Isles and the west coast of Scotland, as well as on islands off the Welsh coast, Isles of Scilly and the Channel Islands.
 Seabird 2000 estimated the UK breeding population to be 25,710 pairs, however outside of Orkney and Shetland, there are no breeding colonies on the east coast of Britain (Mitchell et al., 2004; Balmer et al., 2013).
-After the breeding season, birds migrate south and spend the winter off the coast of southern Africa. - 1.6.6.3 Storm-petrel is listed as a qualifying interest species in the breeding season for two SPAs on the UK east coast; Auskerry SPA (3,600 pairs) and Mousa SPA (4,750 pairs).
+After the breeding season, birds migrate south and spend the winter off the coast of southern Africa. - 1.6.7.3 Storm-petrel is listed as a qualifying interest species in the breeding season for two SPAs on the UK east coast; Auskerry SPA (3,600 pairs) in Orkney and Mousa SPA (4,750 pairs) in Shetland.
 These two SPAs held 10% of the UK breeding population, and 3.0% of the global population at the time of designation.
 Although the most recent population estimate for Auskerry has shown a decline, the population on Mousa has more than doubled (JNCC, 2017).
 The maximum foraging distance of this species is not currently known, however storm petrels are known to forage at distances at least 65 km from their colonies (Thaxter et al., 2012).
-Connectivity to Hornsea Three is however considered very unlikely. - 1.6.6.4 Storm petrel is classed as an uncommon to scarce migrant off the Yorkshire coast in late summer and autumn (Thomas, 2011). - 1.6.6.5 Wade et al. (2016) assessed storm petrel as being at very low risk of displacement from wind farms and habitat loss.
-The species is also considered to be at low risk of collision with turbines and although no assessment has been made of the species sensitivity to barrier effects within Maclean et al. (2009) or Langston (2010) barrier effects are not considered to be an issue for this species due to its pelagic nature (Table 1.6).
+Connectivity to Hornsea Three, which lies 632 km from the nearest SPA is however considered very unlikely. - 1.6.7.4 Storm petrel is classed as an uncommon to scarce migrant off the Yorkshire coast in late summer and autumn (Thomas, 2011) with this supported by predicted densities of the species in the North Sea as calculated from boat-based and aerial survey data collected between 1979 and 2011 (WWT Consulting and MacArthur Green, 2013). - 1.6.7.5 Wade et al. (2016) assessed storm petrel as being at very low risk of displacement from wind farms and habitat loss due to a high flexibility in habitat use.
+The species is also considered to be at low risk of collision with turbines due to a limited proportion of birds at turbine height.
+However, the sensitivities presented in Wade et al. (2016) for displacement and collision both have very high degrees of uncertainty associated with them.
+Although the species has not assessed in terms of barrier effects in Maclean et al. (2009) or Langston (2010) however, the species is not considered likely to be exposed due to their notable wide ranging pelagic nature (Table 1.6).

-1.6.6.6 Storm petrel was recorded in only one of the eleven aerial surveys undertaken across Hornsea Three plus a 4 km buffer (Table 1.14; Figure 1.12).
-One bird was recorded during the September survey translating to a population estimate of eleven birds.
+1.6.7.6 Storm petrel was recorded in only one of the aerial surveys undertaken across Hornsea Three plus a 4 km buffer (Table 1.14).
+One bird was recorded during the September 2016 survey translating to a population estimate of eleven birds.
 Although this observation occurred during the breeding season as defined for storm petrel by Kober et al. (2010), this is almost certainly a non-breeding bird with the closest breeding colonies to Hornsea Three located in northern Scotland, far beyond the maximum foraging range of the species (Thaxter et al. 2012).
-A population of 11 birds does not exceed any of the relevant population thresholds for storm petrel (Table 1.5).
+Even when considering a population of 11 birds, this does not exceed any of the relevant population thresholds for storm petrel (Table 1.5).